Wr0ngName/simple-shortener/README.md

     - sunset.png: background used on the pages;
     - delete-icon.png: inline deletion button (list.php)
   - .htaccess: Denies direct access to files inside the core directory (Apache only! see above for Nginx);

+## Future

+Feel free to ask for more functionalties, or to develop them and request a change! ;-)